 WHERE ARE YOU BASED?

-I’m based in Cambridge but I travel all over the UK (and internationally) to deliver wedding ceremonies.
-Although it’s lovely having face to face meetings with clients, a lot of the background work can be done over Skype and email.
-So it’s not an issue if you’re further afield.
+I’m based in Cambridge and I cover Cambridgeshire, Norfolk, Suffolk, Essex, Bedfordshire, and Lincolnshire.
+I occasionally do weddings in far-flung destinations (so do get in touch, if you’re planning something EPIC).
+Although it’s lovely having face-to-face meetings with clients, a lot of the background work can be done over Skype and email.
+So, it’s not an issue if you’re further afield.

 Unfortunately, humanist weddings are still not legal in England and Wales (I’ve written about this here).
 Humanists UK is campaigning hard to change that but, at the moment, you would need to have a separate civil service, in addition to your humanist ceremony.
 You can get married at your local register office for as little as £48 if you go for the very basic service.
 Often couples will have their civil ceremony a week or so before the big day to deal with the paperwork.
 They usually save all the ‘fun stuff’ – the dressing up, the vow exchange, the rings, THE PARTY – for their humanist ceremony.

-Humanist ceremonies are non-religious but there are many rituals from other cultures that can be incorporated.
-I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) – and I’m totally happy to do that!
+Humanist ceremonies are non-religious so the short answer is: no. However, there are many rituals from other cultures that can be incorporated.
+I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) – and I’m totally happy to do that, with a humanist spin!
 Equally, for baby namings, I understand that the term ‘godparent’ is one that is more culturally familiar than the alternatives.
-However, I draw the line at actually referencing any religious material myself.
-For example, I wouldn't read any passages from the Bible in a ceremony.
+However, I draw the line at actually referencing any religious material in the ceremony.
+For example, I would be uncomfortable including hymns or Bible readings.

 This scenario crops up a lot… and you should see it as a great opportunity!
 You can now have a much more special and personalised ceremony than you would have otherwise got with a civil service.
-If you really want to stick with the pared-back approach you would get with a civil service, then I suggest getting in touch with another Celebrant because super-duper, bespoke ceremonies are my jam – and I want to work with couples who really want that!
+If you really want to stick with the pared-back approach you would get with a civil service, then I suggest getting in touch with another Celebrant because super-duper, bespoke ceremonies are my jam – and I want to work with couples who really dig the MAGIC!

-I always encourage couples to write their own vows for two reasons: firstly, a humanist wedding is not a legal ceremony so you can say whatever you like to each other - you aren't limited to the legal wording of the traditional vows.
-Secondly, the words you say about each other, the promises you choose to make for yourselves, will always surpass whatever I have to say about your relationship.
+I always encourage couples to write their own vows because the words you say about each other, the promises you choose to make for yourselves, will always surpass whatever I have to say about your relationship.
 They will just be so much richer.
 Lots of couples are uneasy about the idea of writing their own vows – I get it!
-You might not know where to start, or maybe you just feel a bit icky about laying your feelings on the line if you’re not that type of couple!
+You might not know where to start, or maybe you just feel a bit weird about laying your feelings on the line if you’re not that type of couple (although, c’mon, a wedding is the ULTIMATE PDA – embrace it!).
 I’m here to help you write them.
 And trust me, every couple who has written their own vows has told me afterwards how grateful they were for having done it!
 Having said all that, if you’re totally adamant you want to use traditional vows, we can do that too!